kankenny/trained_ecg_model/README.md

   Run all cells of the notebook
   ```

-# Trained ECG Model (for Model Inference & Usage of the Model in Production
+# Trained ECG Model (for Model Inference & Usage of the Model in Production in an AWS Lambda Endpoint)
 *Note: This model is currently unpublished in AWS Lambda due to privacy purposes and requires prior approval for use.*

 A trained ECG model with modes={`dev`, `prod`}.
 You can execute the app directly using Python or containerize it using Docker.